jonlpersson/ed-latimore/site/_posts/2022-01-06-why-i-quit-boxing-with-only-one-loss.md

 #### Too much pride, self-respect, and opportunity to lose fights for a living

-I have too much respect for the sport of boxing to half-ass it, so I’d be back in a position where I’m in the gym for 30-35 hours a week, but I'd be in extremely difficult fights where I’m a significant underdog.
+I have too much respect for the sport of boxing to half-ass it, so I’d be back in a position where I’m in the gym for 30-35 hours a week, but I’d be in extremely difficult fights where I’m a significant underdog.

 I [went and got a physics degree](/is-physics-hard-how-to-study-and-learn-basic-physics/) and enrolled in the military to have more options in my life.
 I started this blog and a social media presence so I could have more options in life.
 I did not do all of that to effectively be a punching bag for a few extra grand.